 Various research video demos with links to available open access manuscripts, open source software and datasets.

-Reducing Task and Model Complexity for 3D Point Cloud Semantic Segmentation
+Reducing Task and Model Complexity for Semantic Segmentation in 3D LiDAR Point Clouds

 Issue: whilst the availability of 3D LiDAR point cloud data has significantly grown, annotation remains expensive and time-consuming and has led to a demand for semi-supervised semantic segmentation methods, at the expense of computational cost and on-task accuracy.